MND Australia

 Learn more about cognitive and behaviour change in MND

-Kennedy’s Disease is a rare inherited disease that affects the upper motor neurons in the brain.
+Kennedy’s disease is a rare inherited disease that affects the lower motor neurons in the brain.
 The disease is not a type of MND but has similar symptoms.

 The disease causes the muscles of the face and limbs to weaken and waste away.
 Age of onset is usually between 35 and 40 years and men are mostly affected.
 The symptoms can be managed and the disease is not usually life-limiting, but there is no cure.